coolaj86/coolaj86.github.com/_posts/2012-02-04-google-chromebook-user-manual.md

 include your neighborhood 15 year old brainiac that you call anytime you get an antivirus pop-upon your computer (note: you shouldn't see antivirus pop-ups on this device anyway).
-As cool as laptop ground effects are, unauthorized repairs or modifications could result in pemanent damage to the equipment, and void your warranty and your authority to operate this device under applicable regulations.
+As cool as laptop ground effects are, unauthorized repairs or modifications could result in permanent damage to the equipment, and void your warranty and your authority to operate this device under applicable regulations.

 **Battery**: This device includes a lithium-ion batter, as that whole cold fusion thing